-John Kirk Townsend’s traveling companions in November, 1834, had a hankering for alcohol.
+John Kirk Townsend's traveling companions in November, 1834, had a hankering for alcohol.
 They were so desperate for a drink that, while the naturalist was away, they downed alcohol he used to embalm reptiles, ruining months worth of work.
-It was not the first time Townsend lost to his companions’ appetite.
-Earlier, Townsend had returned to his camp to find fellow naturalist Thomas Nuttall eating an owl Townsend had intended to preserve as a scientific specimen.
-Despite Townsend’s occasional difficulty preserving specimens, he described numerous new species on a western expedition from 1834 to 1837.
-He also published an account of his travels full of colorful details.
+It wasn't the first time Townsend lost to his companions' appetite.
+Earlier, Townsend had returned to his camp to find fellow naturalist Thomas Nuttall Nathaniel Wyeth eating an owl Townsend had intended to preserve as a scientific specimen.
+Despite Townsend's occasional difficulty preserving specimens, he described numerous new species on a western expedition from 1834 to 1837.
+He also published an account of his travels, full of colorful details.

 In 1834, Philadelphia naturalist Thomas Nuttall invited Townsend to join Nathaniel Wyeth's expedition to Oregon as an ornithologist.
 The two left Philadelphia in March 1834, joining Wyeth's party in St. Louis.
 During the overland trip Townsend collected numerous new species.
 He also learned about life in an arid region.
 In May, 1834, buffalo hunters showed Townsend how to quench his thirst by drinking the blood of a slaughtered animal.